As a beginner DJ, you may find yourself asking an important question. Do I crossfade songs with the the crossfader or the channel faders?

 In this guide, I’ll cover the details of both so you understand why DJs can use either when they crossfade songs.

 The crossfader is generally located at the bottom of your gear and centered.
-Even a cheap DJ controller will have a crossfader.
 Depending on your gear you’ll find that the resistance on the crossfader is minimal.
-In fact, better quality crossfaders offer less resistance.
+In fact, better quality crossfaders like those on the best Serato mixers offer less resistance.

 The low resistance in crossfaders also allows for quick cuts from one song to another.
 This is important for scratch DJs as often there are no long transitions to deal with.
 Quick cuts can still be useful for non-scratch DJs when a quick cut is required.

 When you get your gear I suggest you try out the different curves and have a play with the crossfader.
 This way you can find a curve that will be the most useful for your mixing style.